 Meet the Wiral LITE

-The height of your shot is limited to the height of anchor points available, so no you can't get a shot flying high over a city, but you can get much higher than you would typically be able to go.
+The height of your shot is limited to the height of anchor points available, so no, you can't get a shot flying high over a city, but you can get much higher and smoother footage than you would typically be able to.
 As a rule, you want to be fairly close in on your subject anyways so that the audience knows who or what the subject is.
 This device will let you get great, smooth overhead shots while still remaining close to your subject.
 It can take your camera through tree tops where no other system can go.
 It can also be useful for more than just overhead shots.
 You can use it for doing long slider shots across a great distance.
 You could use it in sport mode for something like getting a smooth profile shot while keeping up with a bicycle or runner, especially on narrow trails where it wouldn't be practical to run along beside them.
 As with any motion system, you can find tons of creative uses for it when you use your imagination.

 The Wiral LITE comes with a swivel head which can be used for mounting the camera of your choice and positioning it to capture your shot.
 With the 3.3 pound payload it can carry, the Wiral can accommodate lighter DSLRs and mirrorless cameras, in addition to GoPros, 360 cameras, and smartphones.
 You might not have a need to pan, tilt, or roll your camera in every situation, but being able to do so while the Wiral is in motion lets you get way more creative with your shots.
 With the Wiral by itself, there isn't a way to control the camera remotely.
 However, with the system we've put together, we are able to remotely control the pan, tilt, and roll of the camera while the Wiral is in motion, as seen in a few shots during the video above.
 So how can you do this?